JesseKartabani/CS50/Week2/README.md

 The text the user inputted has 65 letters, 4 sentences, and 14 words.
 65 letters per 14 words is an average of about 464.29 letters per 100 words.
 And 4 sentences per 14 words is an average of about 28.57 sentences per 100 words.
 Plugged into the Coleman-Liau formula, and rounded to the nearest whole number, we get an answer of 3: so this passage is at a third grade reading level.

 If we abstract away the details all that's happening is that as the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher reading level.

+### ***Specification***

+Design and implement a program, readability, that computes the Coleman-Liau index of the text.

+- Implement your program in a file called readability.c in a directory called readability.
+- Your program must prompt the user for a string of text (using get_string).
+- Your program should count the number of letters, words, and sentences in the text.
+You may assume that a letter is any lowercase character from a to z or any uppercase character from A to Z, any sequence of characters separated by spaces should count as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
+- Your program should print as output "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
+- If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output "Grade 16+" instead of giving the exact index number.
+If the index number is less than 1, your program should output "Before Grade 1".

 # Caesar.c